keyteki/keyteki/README.md

-# Keyteki
+# Manateki

-Web based implementation of Keyforge: the Unique Deck Game
+Web based implementation of the Manacrest trading card game

 ## FAQ

 ### What is it?

-This is the respository for the code internally known as keyteki which is running on [thecrucible.online](https://thecrucible.online/) allowing people to play KeyForge online using only their browser
+This is the repository for the code internally known as Manateki which is running on [ManacrestOnline.com](https://manacrestonline.com/) allowing people to play Manacrest online using only their browser

-### Does't this look a lot like Jinteki/Throneteki?
-The Android netrunner/AGOT online experience?
+### Does't this look a lot like Keyteki/Jinteki/Throneteki?
+The Keyfroge/Android netrunner/AGOT online experience?

 Glad you noticed!
-Yes, jinteki was a huge inspiration for this project, as the interface is clean and user friendly, so I've tried to make this similar in a lot of ways
+Yes, Keyteki/jinteki was a huge inspiration for this project, as the interface is clean and user friendly, so I've tried to make this similar in a lot of ways

-Keyteki is a fork of the ringteki sourcecode
+Manateki is a fork of the Keyteki sourcecode

 ### Can I contribute?